 Discussion

 Each of the SCCS building blocks (CSSEs) has an associated set of basic functions that distinguishes the blocks one from another.
-Any of these building blocks may also incorporate other functionality, but the basic functions must be included to enable interoperability.
+Many of these building blocks may also incorporate other functionality, but the basic functions must be included to enable interoperability.
 The sets of functions identified here are suitable for both ABA and SSI configurations, but some of the functions are only required to provide SSI services; these are marked as (SSI).

 Required Building-Block Functions